Project-Books/book-project/README.md

 Book tracker web app made using Spring Boot and Vaadin 14 (only the free components will be used).

-This app will let you:
+This app will (once implemented) let you:
 - Add books that you have read to a 'read' shelf
 - Add books that you are currently reading to a 'currently reading' shelf
 - Add books that you would like to read to a 'want to read' shelf